rgestudillo/cmsc137-finalproject/README.md

-# CMSC 137 Final Project
+# Echoed Shadows

-A Phaser 3 project template with ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/), which includes hot-reloading for development and production-ready builds.
-It also integrates with a backend server and allows for dynamic server configuration using environment variables.
+A Phaser 3 project template that demonstrates React communication and uses Vite for bundling.
+This project includes hot-reloading for development, production-ready builds, and a backend server integrated into an Electron app.

-This template is updated for Phaser 3.50.0 and above.

 ## Requirements